reinaldo-mlhs/adventofcode/README.md

 # adventofcode
-solutions to series of coding puzzles from Advent of Code
+Solutions to series of coding puzzles from [Advent of Code](https://adventofcode.com/)